 2005 reissue (EMI 7243 874307 2 3): 1984/Rebel Rebel/Moonage Daydream/Sweet Thing/Candidate/Sweet Thing (Reprise)/Changes/Suffragette City/Aladdin Sane/All The Young Dudes/Cracked Actor/Rock 'N' Roll With Me/Watch That Man/Knock On Wood/Here Today, Gone Tomorrow/Space Oddity/Diamond Dogs/Panic In Detroit/Big Brother/Time/The Width Of A Circle/The Jean Genie/Rock 'N' Roll Suicide.

 Recorded at the Tower, Philadelphia.
 Various recording dates have been listed, but the exact dates are unknown; the album was taped on two dates between July 10 and 13, 1974.
 The original 2LP came with pictures on the inner sleeves and sides B and D reversed.
 Early Spanish pressings did not include 'Cracked Actor'; a promotional 7" with Time/The Prettiest Star (RCA ESP-540) was given away with the album to compensate for this.
-The most recent issue on vinyl is the 1990 Rykodisc (RALP 0138/9-2 (the last title appearing on vinyl in this series) and EMI DBLD1.
+The 1990 remaster was released as Rykodisc RALP 0138/9-2 (the last title appearing on vinyl in this series) and EMI DBLD1.
 The 2016 remaster of the 2005 mix (which finally mirrored to front cover to the correct orientation; bottom) was released as a standalone 3LP (Parlophone DB 74763) in 2017.

 The first CD release is the 1990 Rykodisc/EMI edition, which has the David Bowie At The Tower Philadelphia subtitle on the front cover (middle).
 Reissued in 2005 (third) in a new stereo mix, with a much improved the sound quality.
 The live set now is complete and follows the original set list order, with the band intro after 'Rock 'N' Roll Suicide'.
-Also available on DVD Audio (EMI 7243 874304 9 5; bottom), which additionally features a photo gallery.
+Also available on DVD Audio (EMI 7243 874304 9 5; fourth), which additionally features a photo gallery.

 (RCA APL1 1006), March 1975 (UK)